20 Idioms Related to Books and Reading (with Meanings & Natural Examples)

 Take a leaf out of someone’s book

-- You should take a leaf out of Julia’s book and become more organized.
+• You should take a leaf out of his book — he’s very disciplined.

 Turn over a new leaf